There are four main approaches as to a client can consume messages. They are:

-For a discussion on XA try Should I use XA
+For a discussion on XA see: Should I use XA

-The main difference between 1 & 2 and 3 & 4 is the latter allow things to be rolled back and redelivered if there is a failure while processing.
+The main difference between 1 & 2 and 3 & 4 is the latter allow messages to be rolled back and redelivered if an error occurs whilst processing.
 There is no JMS 'unacknowledge'.
 So for this reason JMS transactions should be preferred to message acknowledgements in most use cases.

 It's a common misconception that transactions are inherently slow.
 In reality there's little difference in performance, from the broker's perspective, between the use of a JMS transaction and invoking